10 Best Swimming Fins Reviewed & Fully Compared

 Criteria Used for Evaluation

 Elite swimmers shred the water and look so smooth and seamless when they do it.
 Have you ever watched one of these athletes race?
-They barely move the water around them, instead slicing through it like a hot knife through butter.
+They barely move the water around them, instead of slicing through it like a hot knife through butter.
 It’s as much an act of beauty as it is an act of extreme style, discipline, and athletic skill.